 - Higher in protein.
 The key ingredient is tofu, which is a great healthy source of plant-based protein!

 - Budget-friendly.
 The recipe uses simple ingredients that are inexpensive.
 If you use a lot of mayo, you’ll definitely save money vs. buying it from the store regularly.

 - Customizable.
 You can play around with the measurements to make your perfect mayo.
 You can even add a few extra ingredients and make your own Vegan Japanese Kewpie Mayo!

 Ingredients for Vegan Mayo

-Tofu — This helps to make our vegan mayo thick and creamy without the addition of eggs (as in traditional mayonnaise).
-I typically use half of a 12-oz block of firm tofu simply because it tends to be easier to find in stores.
-However, you can also use a small carton of silken tofu (such as the Mori-Nu brand silken tofu).
+- Tofu — This helps to make our vegan mayo thick and creamy without the addition of eggs (as in traditional mayonnaise).
+I typically use half of a 14-oz block of firm or extra-firm tofu.

 The process couldn’t be easier!
-You will simply add all the ingredients into your blender and blend until a completely smooth, whipped texture is achieved.
+You will simply add all the ingredients *except* for the oil into your blender and blend until completely smooth.
+Then stream in the oil gradually while the blender is on medium speed, until a smooth and slightly whipped texture is achieved.
 Scrape down the sides of your blender with a spatula as needed to ensure everything is evenly blended.